Namtayto/spring-boot-react-student-app/README.md

 * Students can sign in and view academic transcript.
 * Students can view and pay tuition via Razorpay payment gateway.
 * Admin can register student account.
-* Admin can CRUD notice, academic transcript and tuiton for student.
+* Admin can CRUD notice, academic transcript and tuition for student.